forem/forem/README.md

 - [License](#license)

 ## Contributing

+We encourage you to contribute to dev.to!
+Please check out the [Contributing to dev.to guide](CONTRIBUTING.md) for guidelines about how to proceed.

 We expect contributors to abide by our underlying [code of conduct](https://dev.to/code-of-conduct).
 All conversations and discussions on GitHub (issues, pull requests) and across dev.to must be respectful and harassment-free.